-The diagnosis is a bleak reminder that African Americans are at an increased risk for the disease.
-Black Americans have the highest incidence rate of pancreatic cancer of all ethnic/racial groups in the United States, up to 67 percent higher than any other group, according to the National Cancer Institute SEER data.
+These diagnoses are a bleak reminder that African Americans are at an increased risk for the disease.
+In fact, they have the highest incidence rate of pancreatic cancer of all ethnic/racial groups in the United States, according to the National Cancer Institute SEER data.

 Although there are many pancreatic cancer risk factors, including family history, diabetes, obesity and smoking, there is evidence that this disparity is more related to social and access issues rather than biology.

-National Pancreatic Cancer Clinical Trials Awareness Month, taking place throughout January, is a relevant time to issue a reminder about the importance of clinical trial participation.
+With National Pancreatic Cancer Clinical Trials Awareness Month coming up in January, this is a relevant time to issue a reminder about the importance of clinical trial participation.

 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment available today was approved through a clinical trial.
 The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.

-During National Pancreatic Cancer Clinical Trials Awareness Month, and throughout the year, join us to Demand Better by spreading awareness about the importance of clinical trials and about the critical role of patient participation.
+During Clinical Trials Awareness Month and throughout the year, join us by spreading awareness about the importance of clinical trials and about the critical role of patient participation.

 1The Society for Women’s Health Research United States Food and Drug Administration Office of Women’s Health.
 “Dialogues on Diversifying Clinical Trials.”
 2011.
 Available from: